Updated on: April 19, 2026

 How dangerous is the Facebook virus?

-The Facebook virus can be a mild annoyance or a serious problem depending on the circumstances.
-It might only pollute your timeline or it could do something as serious as collecting your personal information and using it for malicious purposes.
-The Facebook virus can also install malware onto your device, affect its performance, or take control of even more personal data.
+The Facebook virus can be a mild annoyance or a serious problem, depending on the circumstances.
+It might only pollute your timeline, or it could do something as serious as collecting your personal information and using it for malicious purposes.
+The Facebook virus can also install malware on your device, affect its performance, or access even more personal data.
 If you think your device has been infected with the Facebook virus, follow these 3 simple steps to remove the virus from your computer.

 How do I get rid of the Facebook virus?